finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Get holdings adjustment

-Get a holdings adjustment made to a transaction portfolio at a specific effectiveAt datetime.
-Note that a  holdings adjustment will only be returned if one exists for the specified effectiveAt datetime.
+Get a holdings adjustment made to a transaction portfolio at a specific effective datetime.
+Note that a  holdings adjustment will only be returned if one exists for the specified effective datetime.

 ### Example